S-Dorfman/S-Dorfman/README.md

 -->

 - 😺 I have recently graduated from a Software Engineering Bootcamp.
-- 🔭 I’m currently working on a Workout Tracker App and expanding my developer skillset.
+- 🔭 Currently working on a Workout Tracker App and expanding my developer skillset.
-- 🔍 I'm looking for a position in software development.
+- 🔍 Looking for a position in software development.
 - 🌎 Located in NYC.
 - 💪 When I'm not coding you can find me at the gym.
 - ⚡ Fun fact: I'm multilingual 🇺🇸🇩🇪🇮🇱🇪🇦